APL-Huddersfield/SOFA-for-Max/README.md

 * **Dale Johnson**
 * **Hyunkook Lee**

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://www.sofaconventions.org/mediawiki/index.php/People_behind_SOFA) who participated to SOFA.

 ## License